Asian stocks off two-month lows as Wall Street extends rebound

 Copper prices bounced back from two-month lows overnight as more stable global markets encouraged investors to return to commodities.
 [MET/L]

 The dollar’s pullback from two-week highs also helped commodities.
-A lower greenback favors non-U.S. buyers by reducing the price of dollar-denominated commodities.
+A lower greenback favours non-U.S. buyers by reducing the price of dollar-denominated commodities.

 U.S. crude futures CLc1 were 0.2 percent higher at $59.42 per barrel.